Machin series: Machin head replacement

-Ever changing Machins
+Ever-changing Machins

-From the initial Harrison printings through to the present there has always been a wealth of study material for the Machin collector of any level.
+From the initial Harrison printings through to the present, there has always been a wealth of study material for the Machin collector of any level.
 The fact that printers and printing methods change so frequently means that collecting Machin stamps remains popular.
-As is usual with a new printer, such as happened when Enschede, Waddington, Questa and Walsall were engaged, subtle changes occur giving rise to new varieties.
+As is usual with a new printer, such as happened when Enschede, Waddington, Questa and Walsall were engaged, subtle changes occur, giving rise to new varieties.
 The latest printer to be awarded considerable printing contracts for Machins is Cartor.
-Cartor however has given collectors a new strand of Machin types from its Prestige Booklet panes and later mini-sheets to expand collections even more.
+Cartor, however, has given collectors a new strand of Machin types from its Prestige Booklet panes and later mini-sheets, to expand collections even more.

 Machin series' Golden Anniversary, 2017

 On 5 June 2017, the Machin series celebrated its 50th year, or Golden Anniversary.
 To honour this series, Royal Mail went to great lengths to supply a plethora of new Machins for this much collected series.
 Two miniature souvenir sheets were issued with one of the stamps on the second sheet printed in the larger sized stamp format of 1970, and printed in 22kt gold foil and embossed.
-A five pane prestige book was issued for the 50th Anniversary of the Machin series with one of the five panes printed in 22kt gold foil and embossed as a block of four.
-A counter booklet of 1st class Machins showing a photo Arnold Machin at work sculpting the Machin Effigy.
+A five-pane prestige book was issued for the 50th Anniversary of the Machin series with one of the five panes printed in 22kt gold foil and embossed as a block of four.
+A counter booklet of 1st class Machins showed a photo of Arnold Machin at work sculpting the Machin Effigy.
 A group of 6 Machin Faststamps was issued and with some pre-decimal colours.
 Several first day of issue covers, including one with a specially made medallion coin cover with the Machin stamp effigy on one side, and the Machin coin effigy on the other.

 Prestige Booklet Panes

 There has been a series of Prestige Booklet Panes produced since the first "Wedgwood" prestige booklet of 16 April 1980 starting with the "Stanley Gibbons" issue of 19 May 1982, consisting of a 3-square panel of 9 stamps or 8 stamps with a central non-value label.
 Initially prestige booklets consisted of several panes of Machin stamps, plus several pages of narrative and pictures on the booklet's theme.
 Over time panes of commemorative stamps related to the theme began to be included.
 In recent years the stamps in prestige booklets contain primarily commemorative issues and only one pane of Machin stamps.

-They are given the Royal Mail designation "DX" and are:
+They were originally given the Stanley Gibbons designation "DX", and then the designation "DY" from 2011, and are: